Ad Blocker Detected

 Then after researchers analyzed the peptides with unknown sites of phosphorylation based on the test peptides by comparing the predicted electron capture dissociation fragments of two of the mono-(or di-) phosphorylated test peptides with the actual experimental data of the fragments of electron capture dissociation obtained from the third mono-(or di-) phosphorylated test peptide.

 Similarly, researchers compared the experimentally obtained peak lists of the doubly phosphorylated MARCKS analogue-6 with those of the predicted data for doubly phosphorylated MARCKS analogue-5 and 7.
-Most of the predicted fragment ions were similar with that of the experimentally obtained fragment ions indicating consistency in the experimentally generated electron capture dissociation fragment ions.
+Most of the predicted fragment ions were similar to that of the experimentally obtained fragment ions indicating consistency in the experimentally generated electron capture dissociation fragment ions.
 Thus, incorrect sites of phosphorylation can’t be assigned if the wrong predicted peak list is compared with experimental data.

 Using the fragmentation guidelines of test peptides, researchers tried to determine the phosphorylation sites of PSD of the MARCKS protein.
 For this purpose, researchers synthesized a synthetic PSD segment containing 25 amino acids with 5 Ser residues and subjected to the ECD FT-ICR/MS. The synthetic PSD segment was identical to the PSD segment of the MARCKS protein and was phosphorylated in vitro.
-However, the extent of phosphorylation was unknown before the mass spectrometric analysis.
+However, the extent of phosphorylation was unknown before mass spectrometric analysis.

-Since, the PSD segment contains 5 Ser residues that may be phosphorylated leading to the production of fragment ions of identical mass.
+Since the PSD segment contains 5 Ser residues that may be phosphorylated leading to the production of fragment ions of identical mass.
 It may be possible to obtain five different peptide sequences for this polypeptide.
 Therefore, researchers used the same approach as for the test peptides.
 They compared the experimentally obtained data of fragment ions with that of the predicted data of the PSD segment phosphorylated at each of the five Ser residues.

-The presence of fragment ions c8, c9, c10 and c11 indicates that some portion of the PSD is phosphorylated at the Ser-8 while fragment ions z15, z16, and z17 suggested the phosphorylation of any one of Ser-12, Ser-16, Ser-19 or Ser-23.
-Whereas, the absence of experimental data for fragment ions with masses corresponding to the predicted fragment ions z3, z4, z5 or z6 from the PSD segment phosphorylated at Ser-23 strongly suggests that none of the singly phosphorylated PSD polypeptide is modified at Ser-23.
+The presence of fragment ions c8, c9, c10, and c11 indicates that some portion of the PSD is phosphorylated at the Ser-8 while fragment ions z15, z16, and z17 suggested the phosphorylation of any one of Ser-12, Ser-16, Ser-19 or Ser-23.
+Whereas, the absence of experimental data for fragment ions with masses corresponding to the predicted fragment ions z3, z4, z5 or z6 from the PSD segment phosphorylated at Ser-23 strongly suggests that none of the singly phosphorylated PSD polypeptides is modified at Ser-23.

 From the result above, it is clear that phosphorylation of the PSD segment results in the single phosphorylation of at least two different serine residues.
 Some of the phosphorylation takes place at Ser-8 while some at either Ser-19 or Ser-23 (most probably Ser-19).
 This result is not in agreement with those of the previously obtained data using the FAV-MS that predicted the first phosphorylation of Ser-12.